 The right remedy largely depends on the severity of your blemishes.
 If you suffer from mild scarring such as post-inflammatory hyperpigmentation, it should be easily resolved.
 For more severe cases, however, using the right acne scar removal treatment is the way to go.
 Of course, it is always best to prevent this altogether by resolving the root of the problem — acne.
 Acne scars can be a huge pain in the butt to deal with.
 But these skin-deep manifestations do not appear overnight and arrive as a result of deep trauma to the skin following a bout of acne.
 In most cases, prevention is better than cure — take these acne prevention tips to tackle the problem at its root and keep your skin radiant and blemish-free.

 It is best to seek professional help and consult your dermatologist for a fair assessment of your facial condition, and thereafter, consider his or her advice on a suitable and most viable treatment route.
 However, it is highly imperative for one to comprehend that the fundamental objective is an improvement of their appearance rather than absolute cure or complete elimination.
-It is most certainly unrealistic for one to expect his or her complexion to return to a flawless state upon completion of treatment.
+It is most certainly unrealistic for one to expect his or her complexion to return to a flawless state upon the early completion of treatment.
 Furthermore, the degree of improvement varies in relation to the skin colour and scar type of the individual.